Both the Yaktrax Pro and the Walker give you the same excellent traction on ice.

 $24.97 /pr.
 They're excellent on ice and packed snow.
 But they're also good in deeper snow and slush where Yaktrax won't do you any good.
 They way they fit over the front of your shoe will keep them from coming off better in deep snow.
 People with arthritis or other hand weakness will find them easier to put on because they have large patented dual pull tabs that are easier to grasp.

-I now carry Altragrips-Lite Low Profile Ice Cleats... an industrial grade ice cleats manufactured in the USA by Jordan David (now called Winter Walking).
+I sell AltraGrips-Lite Low Profile Ice Cleats and Low-Pro Ice Cleats... industrial grade ice cleats by Jordan David (now called Winter Walking)... on my SlipResistant.net online store.

-$44.97 /pr.
+$44.97 /pr for the AltraGrips-Lite and $34.97 for the Low-Pro.
 But they'll last you for years.
 I've been using them two seasons and their convenience makes them the best way to go if you can afford them.
 They're definitely the best ice traction device for people working and living in the city and perfect for delivery drivers.

 No. Yaktrax are made for walking on ice or packed snow.
 That's because there is no surface for the coils to grip in deeper snow.
 If you regularly walk on ice, packed snow and deeper snow you should consider Spare Spike Ice Cleats.
-Go to Top of Page
+Visit SlipResistant.net to find several more industrial grade ice cleats that work in deep snow and slush as well as on ice and packed snow.

 For the vast majority of us the answer is yes.
 But you have to use common sense.
 For example, if a man wears a size 10½ shoe Yaktrax recommends a Medium.
 If this man has a normal size boot there should be no problem using a Medium Yaktrax.
 But if the boot is extremely heavy duty and oversized the same man may need a Large Yaktrax.
 I think the best idea for a case like this is to get the Medium Yaktrax and immediately try it on your boots.
 It should go on easily without having to stretch it excessively.
 If excessive force is required you need the larger size for the boots...it's as simple as that.
 For most of us one Yaktrax will be sufficient for regular shoes and boots.